-- General description
+General description

 - Physical description

 - Associated incremental rehabilitation work

 - Performance of the work

 - Special equipment

 - Impact on building use

-Matrices of possible specific integration opportunities, one matrix for each work category (Tables C-1 through C-7), accompany the descriptions of the first seven categories of maintenance and capital improvement projects.
+Matrices of possible specific integration opportunities, one matrix for each work category (Tables C-1 through C-6), accompany the descriptions of the first six categories of maintenance and capital improvement projects.
 These include:

 - Roofing maintenance and repair/re-roofing

 - Exterior wall and window maintenance/façade modernization

 - Public area modernization

+- Kitchen and bathroom modernization

 - Fire and life safety improvements

-- New technology accommodation

-- Tenant alterations and improvements

 - Underfloor and basement maintenance and repair

-The integration opportunities for the next two categories of work are defined by reference to one or more of the seven matrices.
+The integration opportunities for the next two categories of work are defined by reference to one or more of the six matrices.

-Note that "building additions" is a category of typical capital improvement that is not included among the nine categories listed at the beginning of this section.
-Additions may have been constructed on office buildings over the course of their useful lives.
+Note that "multifamily building additions" are a category of typical capital improvement that is not included among the eight categories listed at the beginning of this section.
+Additions may have been constructed on multifamily buildings over the course of their useful lives.
 Current additions will be designed to meet the seismic requirements of the building code.
 Additions may also offer opportunities to strengthen an adjacent building or buildings.
-These opportunities require careful design and analysis, and they are not specifically identified in the integration opportunities matrices (Tables C-1 through C-7).
+These opportunities require careful design and analysis, and they are not specifically identified in the integration opportunities matrices (Tables C-1 through C-6).
 Furthermore, inadequately designed additions, without proper joints or connections to the existing building, could actually cause damage in an earthquake as different sections of the building pound against each other.